 Trek on over to the jungle island paradise known as Jurassic Park, where prehistoric dangers lurk behind every corner.
 After you’ve met Blue at Raptor Encounter, take a break from the excitement and refuel at the new Natural Selections snack cart.
-The cart can be found near the location of the upcoming Jurassic World VelociCoaster, coming in Summer 2021.
+The cart can be found near Jurassic World VelociCoaster.

 Blink and you might miss it — this unassuming cart may look like any old churro cart, but it is so much more.
 Grab some of these sweet and savory bites and head to the Splash Zone to enjoy while watching guests on Jurassic Park River Adventure splash down 85-feet to escape from the jaws of a prehistoric T-Rex.

 - The Dulce de Leche Churro is so delightful — soft and fluffy fresh — unlike many other churros out there — and coated in a sticky dulce de leche caramel, sprinkled with toasted coconut flakes — the flavors and textures all melt together — just “Magnifico” work by the pastry team.

 - The Guava Pastelito is a freshly baked, sweet guava and cheese-filled croissant pastry topped with a fine layer of powdered sugar and is unlike any guava pastelito you would find at the local panaderia — and maybe one of the finest renditions of guava pastelitos you will ever eat.

 - The Beef Empanadas are stuffed with a perfectly seasoned mix of beef, peppers, and onions that transport you to the Caribbean — just golden pockets full of sazon and joy.